 Immediately Dangerous To Life Or Health

 You're in a confined space.
+Which means the air looks fine.
+A silo.
+A sewer.
+In real terms, smells fine.
+Consider this: your gas monitor hasn't alarmed.
 Maybe a tank.
-Still, a sewer.
-In practice, a silo.
-The air looks fine.
-Smells fine.
-Your gas monitor hasn't alarmed.
 So you keep working.

 Ten minutes later, you're unconscious.
 Or dead.